pitayapj/pitayapj.github.io/docs/serverless/app-in-iamic/application-in-iamic.md

 The app will cloudfront distribution, user pool and lambda function that handles authentication process for us.

 The app resides in us-east-1.
 Change to your region before creating the app.

+- Other components:
+    * IAM Identity Center: our IDP and where we will setup our custom app.
+    * Frontend bucket: serve React's SPA statically.
+    * Backend API Gateway: API front for our backend function, user must authenticated with Cognito, receive token and using that when requesting to our API.
+    * Backend Function: handle request accordingly.
+For now I only have 2 functions, read all infra status and change status to on/off of 1 infra environment.
+    * Status DynamoDB: database storing status of each infra environment.
+    * DynamoDB stream: streaming whenever there is a change in one of our records.
+Trigger data processing lambda function.
+    * Event Publisher Function: receive data from dynamoDB stream and publish a SNS topic with attribute